Amitsharma-28/RFM-Analysis/README.md

 <p align="center"><img width="713" height="822" alt="Screenshot 2025-11-18 at 3 44 33 PM" src="https://github.com/user-attachments/assets/1382b4dd-6835-4fda-a65c-de20b37db224" /></p>

-- 5% (3 customers) in this segment purchased more recently than 60% of the customer base, 16% (9 customers) purchased more recently than 40% of customers, 37% (21 customers) purchased more recently than 20% of customers, and 42% (24 customers) purchased more recently than only 0–20% of customers, indicating that need attention customers are overwhelmingly long-inactive and at early risk of churn.
+- 5% (3 customers) in this segment purchased more recently than 60% of the customer base, 16% (9 customers) purchased more recently than 40% of customers, 37% (21 customers) purchased more recently than 20% of customers, and 43% (24 customers) purchased less recently than 80% of customers, placing them in the bottom 20% for recency.
+The Need Attention segment is characterised by a substantial share of customers whose last purchase occurred a significant time ago, indicating declining engagement and an elevated risk of churn.

-- 4% (2 customers) purchase more frequently than 40% of the customer base, 70% (40 customers) purchase more frequently than 20–40% of customers, and 26% (15 customers) purchase more frequently than only 20% of customers, indicating that the segment predominantly consists of low-frequency buyers with weak purchasing habits.
+- 4% (2 customers) purchase more frequently than 40% of the customer base, 70% (40 customers) purchase more frequently than 20% of customers, and 26% (15 customers)  purchase less frequently than 80% of customers, placing them in the bottom 20% for purchase frequency.
+The need attention segment is dominated by customers with low purchase frequency, indicating limited repeat-buying behaviour and weaker purchasing consistency.

-- 7% (4 customers) spend more than 60% of all customers, 32% (18 customers) spend more than 40% of customers, and 61% (35 customers) spend more than 20% of customers.
+- 7% (4 customers) in this segment spend more than 40% of the customer base, 32% (18 customers) spend more than 20% of customers, and 61% (35 customers) spend less than 80% of customers, placing them in the bottom 20% for total spending.
 The Need Attention segment is predominantly composed of low-spending customers with limited revenue contribution.

 **At Risk**